 The Connecticut Orchid Society Library is open to all members.
-If you would like to borrow a book or have a question about a book or publication we may have, please email the librarian, Sharon Smith-Delisle, at: firstname.lastname@example.org.
+Please click here COS Library Holdings 2016 for the link to see a comprehensive list of library holdings.
+If you would like to borrow a book or have a question about a book or publication we may have, please email the librarian, Sharon Smith-Delisle, at firstname.lastname@example.org.

 A selection of books is available at most meetings for perusing and borrowing.
 Donations are always welcome!
 Bring your orchid related book or magazine to a meeting or contact the librarian.